JuliaMolSim/DFTK.jl/docs/src/developer/gpu_computations.md

 # GPU computations

-GPU computations in DFTK is a work in progress.
+Performing GPU computations in DFTK is still work in progress.
 The goal is to build on Julia's multiple dispatch to have the same code base for CPU and GPU.
 Our current approach is to aim at decent performance without writing any custom kernels at all, relying only on the high level functionalities implemented in the GPU packages.